Forecasts of constraining isotropic cosmic birefringence on AliCPT-1: Validation of the use of data splits

+The results of the four cases applied to Dataset 1 simulations, using D30$\mu$K and W90 masks are shown in Fig.~\ref{fig:valid_ds} and Tab.~\ref{tab:valid_ds}.
+We find that all the cases render similar uncertainties of parameters for W90, while for D30$\mu$K the uncertainty of $\beta$ in Case 3 is slightly larger than others, since Case 3 utilizes least information of power spectra among four cases.
+Even though the full-mission case (Case 4) fits two fewer parameters, it does not outperform the data-split case (Case 2).
+Because of the strong positive correlation between two miscalibration angles within a single band, the increase in the parameter space does not substantially impact the uncertainty of $\beta$.
+The inclusion of auto-spectra yields little improvement in the sensitivity to $\beta$, which is consistent with the findings for \textit{Planck} HFI-only simulations, as reported in \cite{diego-palazuelosRobustnessCosmicBirefringence2023}.

+The ACT team divide the DR6 time streams into four independent time chunks (data splits), and calculate the final unbiased power spectra as the average across all cross-data-split power spectra for each frequency band \cite{ACT:2025fju}.
+However, this approach becomes computationally demanding when applied to forecasts involving a large number of simulations.
+We therefore suggest it as a potential improved avenue for future work.

-\acknowledgments JD thanks Patricia Diego-Palazuelos for useful discussions.
-This work is supported by the National Key R\&D Program of China Grant No. 2021YFC2203102 and 2022YFC2204602, NSFC No. 12325301 and 12273035, Strategic Priority Research Program of the Chinese Academy of Science Grant No. XDB0550300.
+\acknowledgments JD thanks Patricia Diego-Palazuelos for useful discussions and comments.
+This work is supported by NSFC No. 12325301 and 12273035, the National Key R\&D Program of China Grant No. 2021YFC2203102 and 2022YFC2204602, Strategic Priority Research Program of the Chinese Academy of Science Grant No. XDB0550300.